 Four tech giants, Apple Inc. (NASDAQ:AAPLC), Amazon.com (NASDAQ:AMZNC), Alphabet Inc. (NASDAQ:GOOGC) and Microsoft Corp.
-(NASDAQ:MSFTC) have been spending on cloud computing to the tune of $45.3 billion so far this year.
+(NASDAQ:MSFTA) have been spending on cloud computing to the tune of $45.3 billion so far this year.
 That investment represents a healthy double digit bump compared to a 6% increase in 2015, according to RBC Capital.

 Related: APPLE APP STORE DATA

 Apple is expected to make the largest actual buy at $12.9 billion.
 This represents a 10.6% increase from 2015.

 With an increase of 20% and an investment of $5.5 billion, Amazon does not intend to be left behind in an area it sees as fast growing and potentially profitable.

 Alphabet’s $10.5 billion expected buy represents a 6.4% boost for that company over last year.

 Finally, rounding out the tech quartet, Microsoft is expected to chip in a 25% increase from last year of $8.1 billion.